 When someone tries to unlock a device, Android presents a grid of nine nodes and asks the person to swipe over these nodes to enter a preset pattern.
 If the person enters the pattern correctly, the device gets unlocked.
 A lot of mobile phone owners prefer pattern based locking because it is easier to enter a pattern.
 You can enter a pattern in one swipe, whereas in case of number based password, you need to tap several times.

-Just like the importance of setting a strong password can not be overstated, it is equally important to set strong lock patterns on Android phones.
+Just like the importance of setting a strong password (use our strong password generator) can not be overstated, it is equally important to set strong lock patterns on Android phones.
 This article tells you about some of the Common Android Lock Patterns, preferences of people while setting patterns and also tips on how to set strong lock patterns for Android devices.

 Google’s Android offers you a 3×3 grid of 9 nodes to set a pattern.
 You’re required to use a pattern of minimum four nodes and maximum nine connected nodes.
 This theoretically gives us, about 400,000 different patterns to choose from.
 Now, you may think that it is a huge number to guess from, but most of these choices are never used by anyone.
 People have a tendency to follow certain patterns in setting the pattern locks!